Mufeednm/mufeednm/README.md

 ## Hi there 👋

-I'm MUFEED MUSTHAFA NM, a Full developer who loves to build beautiful, responsive, and user-friendly websites with 1 year experience .
+I'm MUFEED MUSTHAFA NM, a Full developer who loves to build beautiful, responsive, and user-friendly websites with  7 Month  experience .

 ## Skills